Professional property conveyancing services you can trust

 Our areas of expertise

-- Right to Buy
+Right to Buy Purchases

 In addition to the sale and purchase of residential property, our team of specialist residential property solicitors are experienced in all types of matters relating to freehold and leasehold property transactions.
 Our team can assist with:

-- Lease reviews and extensions including statutory lease extensions
+- Lease reviews and extensions, including statutory lease extensions

-- Freehold variations including estate rent charges
+- Freehold variation, including estate rent charges

 - Residential freehold estate management and leasehold block management